-EDUCATIONAL INFORMATON Cross-Connection Control and Backflow Prevention clean, safe and free of contamination.
+EDUCATIONAL INFORMATON Cross-Connection Control and Backflow Prevention

+The Southwick Water Department makes every effort to ensure that the water delivered to your home and business is clean, safe and free of contamination.
 Our staff works very hard to protect the quality of the water delivered to our customers from the time the water is extracted via deep wells from underground aquifers or withdrawal point from a surface water source, throughout the entire treatment and distribution system.
 But what happens when the water reaches your home or business?
 Is there still a need to protect the water quality from contamination caused by a cross-connection?
 If so, how?